+Nestled on the northern rim of Tower Hill State Reserve, Koroit is named after the Koroitch Gundidj people who occupied the area for thousands of years.
 Rich volcanic soils lured men of the land.
 In the 1840s and 50s Irish immigrant farmers settled here, many as small grain and potato farmers who ‘took their produce down the slope to Warrnambool’.

 The township grew, naturally taking on the lively character and culture of the settlers’ Irish homeland.
 Today’s Koroit honours its strong Irish catholic heritage.
 It flavours every aspect of life, from architecture and hospitality to a proudly close-knit community.
 While dairying has taken over many of the original potato fields, farming is still the mainstay.

-Great Ocean Road Regional Tourism acknowledges the Traditional Custodians of the Great Ocean Road region the Wadawuurung, Eastern Maar & Gunditjmara.
-We pay our respects to their Ancestors, past present and emerging.
+Great Ocean Road Regional Tourism acknowledges the Traditional Custodians of the Great Ocean Road region the Wadawurrung, Eastern Maar & Gunditjmara.
+We pay our respects to their Elders, past, present and emerging.
 We recognise and respect their unique cultural heritage and the connection to their traditional lands.
 We commit to building genuine and lasting partnerships that recognise, embrace and support the spirit of reconciliation, working towards self-determination, equity of outcomes and an equal voice for Australia’s first people.